Ivie Anderson

-Ivie Anderson (sometimes Ivy) (January 16, 1904 – December 28, 1949) was an American jazz singer.
+Ivie Anderson (sometimes Ivy) (July 10, 1905 – December 28, 1949) was an American jazz singer.
 Anderson was a member of the Duke Ellington Orchestra for more than a decade.

 Personal life

-Anderson was born on January 16, 1904, in Gilroy, California.
+Ivie Anderson was born July 10, 1905, in Gilroy, California.
 Although her mother's name is unknown, her father was Jobe Smith.
-From 1914 to 1918 (age 9 to 13), Anderson attended St. Mary's Convent and studied voice.
+From 1914 to 1918 (age nine to 13), Anderson attended St. Mary's Convent and studied voice.
 At Gilroy grammar school and Gilroy High School, she joined glee club and choral society.
 She also studied voice under Sara Ritt while in Nannie H. Burroughs Institution in Washington, D.C.
 From 1930 to 1945, Anderson lived at 724 East 52nd Place in Los Angeles, part of the 52nd Place Historic District.

 Career

 Anderson's singing career began around 1921 with performances in Los Angeles.
 In 1924, she toured with the musical Shuffle Along.
 By 1925, she had performed in Cuba, the Cotton Club in New York City, and Los Angeles with the bands of Paul Howard, Curtis Mosby, and Sonny Clay.
 In 1928, she sang in Australia with Clay's band and starred in Frank Sebastian's Cotton Club in Los Angeles in April.
 Soon after, she began touring in the United States as a solo singer.